sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 # 2018.11.17
 This morning I feel compelled to flesh out Lo and Fi a bit more--make them into real people so I can write the middle of the book at long last.
 I have tried this kind of exercise before, filling out little sheets with factoids about the characters, but I never really *find* them that way.
 I just have some weird ragged puppet to push around.
 I feel myself pushing up against the limits of my weaknesses--I don't like to think about what drives other people; I like to let them take care of themselves.
 Well, time for some personal growth, y'all!
 It's a cold Saturday and I'm doing laundry, so why tf not?

+It somehow feels satisfying to nail certain things down.
+I know the year now!
+I don't know what difference it makes, and it might change, but it feels good.
+Fi is younger than Lo.